*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 For example, when it comes to Master’s and Bachelor’s programs, you may have a tuition fee.
 That depends on your citizenship and/or residency.

-For students who come from the European Union (EU), the European Economic Area (EEA), Switzerland or who have, for example, permanent residence in Finland, studies are free of charge.
+Studies are free of charge for students who come from the European Union (EU), the European Economic Area (EEA), Switzerland, or who have, for example, permanent residence in Finland.

-General Expenses in Finland and in the Helsinki Area
+General Expenses in Finland and the Helsinki Area

-Finnish immigration service states that you must have at least 560 € at your disposal every month, to be able to pay for your general expenses.
-So, in addition to the tuition fee, you must have 6720 € per year, to be able to study and get your residence permit in Finland.
+Finnish immigration service states that you must have at least 560 € at your disposal every month to pay for your general expenses.
+So, in addition to the tuition fee, you must have 6720 € per year to study and get your residence permit in Finland.

-More information about income requirements for students is available at the Finnish immigration service´s website.
+More information about student income requirements is available on the Finnish immigration service´s website.

-Student discounts and benefits are quite good, but in my opinion, it’s wise to plan around 700 euros for monthly expenses.
-Also, please note that Helsinki is the most expensive region to live in.
+Student discounts are good, but planning around 700 euros for monthly expenses is wise.
+Also, please note that Helsinki is the most expensive region.

-As a student, you are able to apply for affordable student housing.
+As a student, you can apply for affordable student housing.
 You’ll get inexpensive sports activities, as well as cheap and delicious meals on campus.

-Your student card gives you a discount in many places, for example on public transport all around Finland.
+Your student card gives you a discount on many things, such as public transport in Finland.

-Because of the weather, note that you’ll need to invest in warm, insulated and preferably waterproof outerwear.
+Because of the weather, you’ll need to invest in warm, insulated, and preferably waterproof outerwear.

-You can work during your studies, but how much can vary.
-It depends on your residency and permits.
+You can work during your studies, but the amount you can do varies depending on your residency and permits.

 When it comes to working in Finland, here are some useful things to know:

-- Practical training or work placements may lead to paid work opportunities.
-You may also get a small salary when working as a trainee.
+• Practical training or work placements may lead to paid work opportunities.
+As a trainee, you may also receive a small salary.

-- Although Finland isn’t the country for small talk and networking, your social network can help you seek out job opportunities.
-Get connected with Finns through hobbies and in your classrooms.
-Read more here about how to befriend a Finn.
+• Your social network will help you seek out job opportunities.
+Get connected with Finns through hobbies and in the classrooms.
+Read more here about how to befriend a Finn

-- Even if Finnish feels impossible, don’t be discouraged.
+• Even if learning Finnish feels challenging, don’t be discouraged.
 Keep your head up and continue your studies.
 Just imagine where you’ll be in six months.
-Your attitude, ability to learn and social skills, are the biggest factors in scoring a job.
+Your attitude, ability to learn, and social skills are the biggest factors in scoring a job.

 What You Need to Know about Applying